TLC: Tables, Ladders & Chairs (2020): Background

 TLC: Tables, Ladders & Chairs was an annual professional wrestling event generally produced every December by WWE since 2009.
+It was originally broadcast exclusively via pay-per-view (PPV) before it began simultaneously livestreaming on the WWE Network in 2014.
 The concept of the event was based on the primary matches of the card each containing a stipulation using tables, ladders, and chairs as legal weapons, with the main event generally being a Tables, Ladders, and Chairs match.
-Announced on September 1, 2020, the 2020 event was the 12th TLC and featured wrestlers from the Raw and SmackDown brand divisions.
-It was scheduled to be held on December 20, 2020.
-The event aired on pay-per-view (PPV) worldwide and was livestreamed on the WWE Network.
+Announced on September 1, 2020, the 12th TLC event was scheduled to be held on December 20 and featured wrestlers from the Raw and SmackDown brands.

 Impact of the COVID-19 pandemic

-The event was originally scheduled to be held at the Allstate Arena in Rosemont, Illinois, but was moved to the Tropicana Field in St. Petersburg, Florida, due to the COVID-19 pandemic.

-According to WrestleVotes, the 2020 TLC: Tables, Ladders & Chairs event was planned to be held at the Allstate Arena in the Chicago suburb of Rosemont, Illinois.
+According to WrestleVotes, the 2020 TLC event was planned to be held at the Allstate Arena in the Chicago suburb of Rosemont, Illinois.
 However, as a result of the COVID-19 pandemic that began affecting the industry in mid-March, WWE had to present the majority of its programming from a behind closed doors set.
-Initially, Raw and SmackDown's television shows and PPVs were done at the WWE Performance Center in Orlando, Florida.
+Initially, Raw and SmackDown's shows were done at the WWE Performance Center in Orlando, Florida.
 A limited number of Performance Center trainees and friends and family members of the wrestlers were later utilized to serve as the live audience.
-In late August, these programs were moved to a bio-secure bubble called the WWE ThunderDome, hosted at Orlando's Amway Center.
+In late August, these programs were moved to a bio-secure bubble called the WWE ThunderDome, which at the time was hosted at Orlando's Amway Center.
 The select live audience was no longer utilized as the bubble allowed fans to attend the events virtually for free and be seen on the nearly 1,000 LED boards within the arena.
 Additionally, the ThunderDome utilized various special effects to further enhance wrestlers' entrances, and arena audio was mixed with that of the chants from the virtual fans.

-Due to the expiration of their residency contract with the Amway Center, on November 19, WWE announced that the ThunderDome would be relocated to Tropicana Field in St. Petersburg, Florida, beginning with the December 11 episode of SmackDown.
+Due to the expiration of their residency contract with the Amway Center, on November 19, WWE announced that the ThunderDome would be relocated to Tropicana Field in St. Petersburg, Florida, beginning with the December 11 episode of Friday Night SmackDown.
 This move was also done due to the start of the 2020–21 ECHL and NBA seasons as the Amway Center is the shared home of the Orlando Solar Bears (ECHL) and the Orlando Magic (NBA).
-Subsequently, TLC: Tables, Ladders & Chairs was the first WWE pay-per-view and WWE Network event presented from the ThunderDome at Tropicana Field.
+Subsequently, the 2020 TLC event was WWE's first PPV and livestreaming event presented from the ThunderDome at Tropicana Field.